Tyrrrz/Tyrrrz.me/src/data/blog-posts/expression-trees/Post.md

 public T ThreeFourths<T>(T x) => 3 * x / 4;
 ```

-But unfortunately that won't compile because not every type has the `*` and `/` operators and there's no constraint we could use to limit the generic argument to numeric types.
+But unfortunately that doesn't compile seeing as the `*` and `/` operators are not available on every type that can be specified in place of `T`.
+Sadly, there's also no constraint we could use to limit the generic argument to numeric types.

-However, by generic code dynamically with expression trees we can do this:
+However, by generating code dynamically with expression trees we work around this:

 ```csharp
 public T ThreeFourths<T>(T x)